Detroit: Post-revolutionary period and 19th century

+Early 20th century and World War II

 In 1903, Henry Ford founded the Ford Motor Company.
-Ford's manufacturing—and those of automotive pioneers William C. Durant, the Dodge Brothers, Packard, and Walter Chrysler—established Detroit's status in the early 20th century as the world's automotive capital.
-The growth of the auto industry was reflected by changes in businesses throughout the Midwest and nation, with the development of garages to service vehicles and gas stations, as well as factories for parts and tires.
+Alongside automotive pioneers William C. Durant, the Dodge brothers, James and William Packard, and Walter Chrysler, they established the Big Three automakers, solidifying Detroit's status as the world's automotive capital by the early 20th century.
+The rise of the automotive industry in the United States transformed the city, leading to the development of related businesses such as garages, gas stations, and factories for parts.
+Detroit's population grew rapidly, reaching the fourth-largest city in the U.S. by 1920.

-In 1907, the Detroit River carried 67,292,504 tons of shipping commerce through Detroit to locations all over the world.
-For comparison, London shipped 18,727,230 tons, and New York shipped 20,390,953 tons.
-The river was dubbed "the Greatest Commercial Artery on Earth" by The Detroit News in 1908.
+In 1907, the Detroit River carried 67 million tons of shipping commerce, surpassing both London and New York City in volume.
+This earned the river the title "the Greatest Commercial Artery on Earth."
+During prohibition in the United States (1920–1933), the Detroit River became a major route for smuggling illegal alcohol from Canada.
+The booming auto industry and the expansion of shipping trade were central to Detroit's economic growth in the early 20th century.

-With the rapid growth of industrial workers in the auto factories, labor unions such as the American Federation of Labor and the United Auto Workers fought to organize workers to gain them better working conditions and wages.
+With the rapid growth of industrial workers in the auto factories, labor unions such as the American Federation of Labor and the United Auto Workers (UAW) fought to organize workers to gain them better working conditions and wages.
 They initiated strikes and other tactics in support of improvements such as the 8-hour day/40-hour work week, increased wages, greater benefits, and improved working conditions.
-The labor activism during those years increased the influence of union leaders in the city such as Jimmy Hoffa of the Teamsters and Walter Reuther of the Autoworkers.
+The labor activism during those years increased the influence of union leaders in the city such as Jimmy Hoffa of the Teamsters and Walter Reuther of the UAW.

-Due to the booming auto industry, Detroit became the fourth-largest city in the nation in 1920, following New York City, Chicago and Philadelphia.

-The prohibition of alcohol from 1920 to 1933 resulted in the Detroit River becoming a major conduit for smuggling of illegal Canadian spirits.

-Detroit, like many places in the United States, developed racial conflict and discrimination in the 20th century following the rapid demographic changes as hundreds of thousands of new workers were attracted to the industrial city; in a short period, it became the fourth-largest city in the nation.
-The Great Migration brought rural blacks from the South; they were outnumbered by southern whites who also migrated to the city.
-Immigration brought southern and eastern Europeans of Catholic and Jewish faith; these new groups competed with native-born whites for jobs and housing in the booming city.